PubNubDevelopers/push-mobile-demo/README.md

 ### Building and Running

-For a detailed walkthrough describing how to add Push to your PubNub solution please see our [Push Tutorial](https://www.pubnub.com/tutorials/push-notifications/)
+For a detailed walkthrough describing how to add Push to your PubNub solution please see our [Mobile Push Tutorial](https://www.pubnub.com/tutorials/push-notifications/)

 1. Change the package name of this application to match the package name you specified in your Firebase Console when you created the app